pUrGe12/pUrGe12.github.io/content/blog/setting_up_a_zola_website_in_g_pages.md

 - Go to home.html
 - Add the link to the new directory
+- It is best to copy and past all template files in your local template directory
 - Create new directory under contents/
 - Create \_index.md file, use same syntax, use a page and a page-template
 - Create the page and page-template html files, use a similar syntax as others, save it in templates/